crebello711/currency-exchange-dashboard/README.md

   * Visual 3: a bar chart showing the dollar versus 10 other currencies at a specific moment in time.

 As has been reported lately, we expect to see the dollar strengthen as we get closer to the present.
+---
 Task :
-*Web Page Development and Flask API - Doug
+* Web Page Development and Flask API - Doug
-*Time series chart showing the dollar versus 10 other currencies - Chris *Bubble chart showing the dollar versus 10 other currencies by value and location -Degi *Bar chart showing the dollar versus 10 other currencies at a specific moment in time - Henry
+* Time series chart showing the dollar versus 10 other currencies - Chris
+* Bubble chart showing the dollar versus 10 other currencies by value and location -Degi
+* Bar chart showing the dollar versus 10 other currencies at a specific moment in time - Henry

 `Drop down Selection:` Jan 1 and July 1 of each year from 2000 to 2022